haberdashPI/german_track/_research/plans.md

 4. Figure 2a EEG (salience over time for the three conditions)
 5. Figure 2a behavior (salience accuracy)

+# cleanup

+I'd like to have an easy to read set of sources for each figure, probalby separated from the analysis.
+Also lambda selection should probably occur within a function since it is pretty wrote, and all generated figures are auxilarly (appendix).

 ## 1. Main result: the different conditions have different brain responses

 - [X] power analysis